ShahriarShanto/SpeedTest-Tool/README.md

-# SpeedTest Tool
+# SpeedTest Tool for Windows
-SpeedTest tool made using [Speedtest.net CLI](https://www.speedtest.net/apps/cli) for Windows
+SpeedTest Tool is made using [Speedtest.net CLI](https://www.speedtest.net/apps/cli)

 Specially Made for use in **BANGLADESH**